 National Leadership Program, Summer 2018

-Mannela Iparraguirre is a summer 2018 Policy Fellow in RespectAbility’s National Leadership Program.
+Mannela Iparraguirre was a summer 2018 Policy Apprentice in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Iparraguirre has spent her academic career studying policy and writing about it, but now she is finally going to experience the process of applying policy into real-world practice.
 She is excited to strengthen her research skills and gain an in-depth experience in policy and political outreach—in the nation’s capital.
 On Saturday mornings Mannela loves volunteering with Buddy Ball of Edison, a sports organization for children with disabilities.